d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.8.9

+This version is approved for release on Apple Mac Store 28 January 2020.

+- a few enhancements and fixes
+- select other profile from Execute view

 ## Version 1.8.5

 This version is approved for release on Apple Mac Store 22 December 2019.